Mujahidul-Islam11/Redux-Toolkit-RTK-Query/README.md

 # Slices Analogy
 </h3>
 <p>
 Imagine you have a big cake, and you want to cut it into smaller and more manageable pieces.
-Each smaller piece is like a "slice" of cake.
-In the context redux toolkit a "slice" is like a smaller part of your application's state and the instruction on how to change and update that specific part.
+Each smaller piece is like a <i>"slice"</i> of cake.
+In the context redux toolkit a <i>"slice"</i> is like a smaller part of your application's state and the instruction on how to change and update that specific part.
 </p>